Last week, a discussion was held at the first meeting room of the National Assembly in South Korea.

 However, if caution drags on too long, it simply becomes procrastination.
 From the perspective of overseas citizens, it feels like they have already waited long enough.

 Personally, I believe the direction of this discussion is correct.
-However, if it ends up being just another "we had a good discussion" without any actual changes, it will be meaningless.
+But if it ends up being just another "good talk," it will be meaningless.

-Otherwise, during the next election, we will again see headlines like "Overseas voting rate below 10%...
+If not, the next election will again see headlines like "Voter turnout among overseas citizens below 10%...
 Are there any improvements?"